ourworldventures/www_ourparadise/content/home/index.md

 #### **Jungle Paradise** @ Mbweni Ruins

+For short term stays.
 A beachfront hotel that sits beside historical ruins, all surrounded by beautiful lush gardens featuring a wide variety of native and exotic plants.

  <button>[Info](/location/mbweni)</button>